How It Is Done continued...

 machine part that holds the magnet.
 A device called a coil may be placed over

 or wrapped around the breast area.
-Some MRI machines (called open MRI) are now

 the scanner, you will hear a fan and feel air moving.
 You may also hear tapping